Benford's law: what does it say on adversarial images?

-For training the CIFAR10 classifier, the optimization algorithm employed in the training procedure was the Gradient Descent with momentum, with a learning rate of $1\mathrm{e}{-3}$ and a momentum of $0.9$.
+For the CIFAR10 classifier, the optimization algorithm employed in the training procedure was the Gradient Descent, with a learning rate of $1\mathrm{e}{-3}$ and momentum of $0.9$.
+The train, validation and test sets were composed of: $40,000$, $10,000$ and $10,000$, respectively.
 The training procedure took about $50$ epochs, reaching a training accuracy of about $99.74\%$ and for the test set $80.11\%$.